NaughtySora/patterns/lib/solid/2-OCP/description.md

 From interface/contract programming to libraries with backward and forward compatibilities.

-You can see languages and platforms, for example Nodejs, preserve old apis and adds new api for the same functionality. for example, node:fs and node:fs/promises.
+You can see languages and platforms, for example Nodejs, preserve old apis and add new api for the same functionality. for example, node:fs and node:fs/promises.

 The semantic versioning x.y.z  works the same way.